digitranslab/jumpstart/docs/versioned_docs/version-2.17.0/data-sources/couchdb.md

 # CouchDB

-ToolJet can connect to CouchDB databases to read and write data.
-CocuhDB uses basic auth for authentication , username and password for the database is required to create an CouchDB data source on ToolJet.
+JumpStart can connect to CouchDB databases to read and write data.
+CocuhDB uses basic auth for authentication , username and password for the database is required to create an CouchDB data source on JumpStart.
 For more info visit [CouchDB docs](https://docs.couchdb.org/en/stable/).

 <img className="screenshot-full" src="/img/datasource-reference/couchdb/auth_couch.gif" alt="Couch auth" />